Skip to Content

 29 Hubble, Irvine, CA 92618

-Pretend City Children’s Museum is celebrating Día de los Muertos on Saturday, October 29th.
-Families will have the chance to “join in these joyful and vibrant festivities that are a tradition in Mexico, the United States, and throughout Latin America.”
-Activities include art projects, story time, face painting, and more.
+Pretend City Children’s Museum is celebrating Día de los Muertos on Saturday, November 1st at 11:00 am.
+Activities include a special story time, as well as beautiful altars and fun activities.
 All activities are included in general admission.
 Tickets are available online.

 Día de los Muertos in San Gabriel